microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 | [9]: MyHitGroup_AABB_SignedDistancePrimitive_ShadowRay
 ..
 ```
-Given the shader table layouts, the shader table indexing paramters are set as follows:
+Given the shader table layouts, the shader table indexing parameters are set as follows:
-* **MissShaderIndex** is set to 0 for *radiance rays*, and 1 for *shadow rays* in TraceRay().
+* **MissShaderIndex** is set to 0 for radiance rays, and 1 for shadow rays in TraceRay().
-* **RayContributionToHitGroupIndex** is set to 0 and 1, for *radiance* and *shadow
+* **RayContributionToHitGroupIndex** is set to 0 and 1, for radiance and shadow
-  rays* respectively, since they're stored subsequently in the shader table for each geometry ID.
+  rays respectively, since they're stored subsequently in the shader table for each geometry ID.
 * **MultiplierForGeometryContributionToHitGroupIndex** is 2, since there are two hit group shader records (one for each ray type) stored one after another per geometry ID.
 * **GeometryContributionToHitGroupIndex** is a geometry ID that is system
   generated for each geometry within a BLAS.
-This directly maps to GeometryDesc array order passed in by the application, i.e. {0, 1, 2,...}.
+This directly maps to GeometryDesc array order passed in by the application, i.e. {0, 1, 2, ...}.
 * **InstanceContributionToHitGroupIndex** is an offset in-between BLAS instances.
   Because triangle geometry BLAS is first, it's set to 0 for triangle BLAS.
 AABB BLAS
   sets the offset to 2 since the triangle BLAS has two shader records for the plane geometry with radiance and shadow ray hit groups.

 **Shader table indexing example**
  * A shader calls a TraceRay() for a shadow ray.
-Given its a shadow ray it sets *RayContributionToHitGroupIndex*
+Given its a shadow ray it sets RayContributionToHitGroupIndex
  to 1 as an offset to index shadow shader records.
-It sets *MultiplierForGeometryContributionToHitGroupIndex*
+It sets MultiplierForGeometryContributionToHitGroupIndex
  to 2 because there are two shader records per geometry.
 * The shadow ray hits a second
- AABB geometry, hence *GeometryContributionToHitGroupIndex* being 1, in the second BLAS that contains AABB geometries and second BLAS provides *InstanceContributionToHitGroupIndex* of 2.
+ AABB geometry, hence GeometryContributionToHitGroupIndex being 1, in the second BLAS that contains AABB geometries and second BLAS provides InstanceContributionToHitGroupIndex of 2.
 * The shader index into the hit group shader table above will be
  5 and calculated as:
 ```